 - put important items in the same place after each use so that they can be easily found

-It’s important to make plans to take care of yourself, as well as the patient, so that you remain well and strong through the weeks and months ahead.
+If you will be the caregiver for a CAR T-cell patient, it’s important to make plans to take care of yourself so that you remain well and strong through the weeks and months ahead.

 Gather a Team of Helpers